The Princeton Review MCAT Ultimate Course is the most comprehensive, intensive MCAT course offered both LiveOnline or In-Person.

 Blueprint has really stepped up in the MCAT world since acquiring Next Step Test Prep a few years back.
 Their sleek study platform is definitively more advanced than The Princeton Review’s and they have invested a lot into their HD video lessons.

 Blueprint is a great option for students who have the budget, as it’s more expensive than The Princeton Review’s.
-We prefer its study interface, its flexible study schedule, and its analytics to that of The Princeton Review.
+As I mentioned in this review about platforms, I definitely prefer Blueprint’s platform and study schedule to that of Princeton Review.

 A top-tier MCAT prep program that allows for custom study plans and analytics for targeting weaknesses.